sjrojanooo/parsing-excel-files/README.md

 # parsing-excel-files
 Excel File parsing with Pandas
 A while back I was confronted with an issue that made validating a scraped report against a finalized report a manual task.
 I was faced with not only the way the documents format was, but also with the naming conventions that each product had under a given commodity.
 A little back-story before we dive in.
-The business followed a specific process when it came to reporting harvested vegetable products that were turned into the cooler, and it can be broken down in the following steps.
-The items reported in automated report, were not normalized to how the items reported from the updated count.
-So, even if you wanted to join map items by the name, nearly everything would end up unmatched.
+The business followed a specific process when it came to reporting harvested vegetable products that were turned into the cooler, and it can be broken down in the following steps. *The items reported in automated report, were not normalized to how the items reported from the updated count.
+So, even if you wanted to join map items by the name, nearly everything would end up unmatched*.

 # Cooler Reporting / Validation
 1. Recieve an automated report for what was physically turned into the cooler for the given day.